ardatan/graphql-toolkit/README.md

 ### Documents Loading

-Similar to documents loading - but meant to use for GraphQL documents (query/mutation/subscription/fragment).
+Similar to schema loading - but meant to use for GraphQL documents (query/mutation/subscription/fragment).

 You an specify any input as source, and this utils will detect it automatically.